 Chief Development Officer

-Ginny manages the ActivistsAgainstAlzheimer's Network as well as story sharing and video programs.
+Ginny directs the ClergyAgainstAlzheimer's Network and the ActivistsAgainstAlzheimer's Network, and manages our website as well.
 Ginny brings 20 years of media and communications experience as a writer, reporter and filmmaker to the USAgainstAlzheimer’s campaign.
 Ginny most recently wrote and produced the film "Sweater Queen: May Gruber and the Rise of Pandora Industries," about 100-year-old May Gruber, one of the most successful businesswomen of her generation.
 Prior to that, she worked for National Public Radio as a reporter in Los Angeles and Washington D.C. covering a wide range of issues, including the Clinton impeachment trial, labor issues, welfare reform, and the O.J.
 Simpson civil trial.
 Ginny also wrote a history of one of the oldest girls' camps in the country called "Its Hats Off to Alford Lake!"
 She graduated from Trinity College in Connecticut with a B.A. in History.

 Rita is the staff leader of the USAgainstAlzheimer’s and USAgainstAlzheimer’s Network’s financial team and the owner and principal of PRI, a small accounting firm providing accounting and financial support to principally nonprofit organizations.
 Her career has been split between accounting and financial recruiting.
 She was an auditor with Arthur Andersen & Co, moved on to be the Chief Financial Officer of a venture capital real estate firm and then spent eleven years as a Financial Recruiter.
 Currently, with her staff of four, Rita provides financial support to fifteen nonprofit organizations.
 Her unique background has been beneficial to organizations needing assistance in both financial and operational management.
 Rita earned a Bachelor of Science degree in Accounting from the University of Maryland in 1976 and is a Certified Public Accountant.